-NEOs also make an irrevocable election for distributions from the plan at retirement.
-If they terminate employment prior to retirement, then key employees will receive their distribution on the first day of the 7th calendar month following separation from service due to any reason.
+Participating employees also make an irrevocable election for distributions from the plan at retirement.
+If they terminate employment prior to retirement, then participating employees will receive their distribution on the first day of the seventh calendar month following separation from service due to any reason.